-Earlier last month it was reported that ten people had died in a village in rural Cambodia.
+Earlier last month, it was reported that ten people had died in a village in rural Cambodia.
 The cause of death was consumption of homebrewed rice wine that had a lethally high concentration of methanol — a poisonous form of alcohol.
 Ironically, the rice wine was consumed at a funeral.
 I was reminded of the villagers in this month's photo.
-Many years ago I was also in a rural Cambodian village.
-These indigenous Tampuan villagers were celebrating the first stage completion of a new house.
-I hadn't intended to share their rice wine, but, when offered, it would have been considered insulting of me to refuse.
+Many years ago, I was also in a rural Cambodian village.
+These indigenous Tampuan villagers were celebrating the first stage-completion of their new house.
+I hadn't intended to share their rice wine, but, when they offered it to me, it would have been insulting by me to refuse it.

 I was also reminded of the many indigenous villagers around the world who are hesitant regarding Covid-19 vaccination.
 Another report last month documented the situation in Chiapas State, Mexico.
 It has a mainly indigenous population; it is also an area where I have visited many villages.
 The vaccination rate in the state is only about half that of the (already low) national average.
 A large part of the reason is the same ingrained, general mistrust of government and other institutions that we are seeing in many parts of the world.
 In this part of the world, though, that mistrust is largely justified.

 Taken together, these stories can be viewed alongside the multiple, catastrophic climate change-related news stories from last month.
 We may be witnessing the beginning stages of the abandonment of our planet and the non-survivability of those left behind.